U.S. Presidential Initiative:

 - Build and diversify sustainable value chains

-Ministry of Agriculture, Livestock and Fisheries; Kenya Plant Health Inspectorate Services (KEPHIS), Agriculture Sector Coordination Unit (ASCU), Pest Control Products Board (PCPB), Horticultural Crops Development Authority (HCDA), Kenya Agricultural Research Institute (KARI) and private sector actors in the dairy, maize and horticulture value chains
+Ministry of Agriculture, Livestock and Fisheries; County governments, Agricultural Sector Development Support Programme (ASDSP), Kenya Plant Health Inspectorate Services (KEPHIS), Pest Control Products Board (PCPB), Horticultural Crops Development Authority (HCDA), Kenya Agricultural Research Institute (KARI), public and private sector actors in the dairy, maize, and horticulture value chains.

-22 counties in high-rainfall and arid and semi-arid areas – including: Bomet, Trans Nzoia, Elgeyo-Marakwet, Uasin Gishu, Nandi, Kericho, Bungoma, Busia, Kakamega, Vihiga, Siaya, Homabay, Kisumu, Nyamira, Kisii and Migori in the western region, and Meru, Tharaka, Machakos, Makueni, Kitui and Taita-Taveta in eastern regions of Kenya.
+22 counties in high-rainfall (HR1) and arid and semi-arid areas (SA2) – including: Bomet, Trans Nzoia, Elgeyo-Marakwet, Uasin Gishu, Nandi, Kericho, Bungoma, Busia, Kakamega, Vihiga, Siaya, Homabay, Kisumu, Nyamira, Kisii, and Migori in the western region, and Meru, Tharaka, Machakos, Makueni, Kitui and Taita-Taveta in eastern regions of Kenya.

-The Kenya Agricultural Value Chains Enterprises promotes value chain growth and diversification, increases the productivity and incomes of smallholder farmers and other actors along the value chain working in the dairy, maize and other staples and horticulture sectors.
+The Kenya Agricultural Value Chains Enterprises promotes value chain growth and diversification.
+It increases the productivity and incomes of smallholder farmers, and other actors along the value chain, who are working in the dairy, maize and other staple and horticulture sectors.
 The activity works with more than 30 Kenyan government and private sector organizations.

-The Kenya Agricultural Value Chain Enterprises activity works with smallholder farmers, businesses and government partners to address constraints up and down the value chain (such as agro-processors, input suppliers, transporters, exporters, retailers, financing) and develop fully-functioning, competitive value chains.
-The activity is expanding the number of micro and small and medium enterprises that can compete in selected markets, increasing the gross value of products and services overall, and expanding market share in local and export markets.
+The Kenya Agricultural Value Chain Enterprises activity works with smallholder farmers, businesses, and national and county government partners to address constraints up and down the value chain (such as agro-processors, input suppliers, transporters, exporters, retailers, financiers) and develop fully-functioning, competitive value chains.
+The activity is expanding the number of micro, small, and medium enterprises that can compete in local, regional, and international markets, increasing the gross value of products and services overall, and expanding market share in local and export markets.

 Gilbert Henry Obonyo had always wanted to keep dairy cows on his three acre farm, but didn’t know how to do it.
 Similar to many farmers in the Kisumu region, Obonyo believed that dairy animals could not survive the hot weather and that they would succumb to diseases.

-In June 2013, the Kenya Agricultural Value Chains Enterprises activity supported over 1,600 farmers from 22 counties to attend the Brookside Livestock Breeders Show and Sale in Nairobi.
+In June 2013, the Kenya Agricultural Value Chains Enterprises activity supported more than 1,600 farmers from 22 counties to attend the Brookside Livestock Breeders Show and Sale in Nairobi.
 Obonyo was one of the farmers, and this was his turning point.